 The downside is that it isn’t as attractive as other materials; painting or giving it a veneer can help, but also raises costs.

 People often overlook some additional materials needed to install any retaining wall.
 A proper wall installation often starts with a solid base, sometimes gravel, sand, or concrete.
 Walls also need a way to drain excess water from behind the wall, which requires gravel, backing, and drain materials.
 After the wall is constructed, fill material will be needed for behind the wall, but often this is available on site.
 Consider the cost of these extra materials when estimating the cost of your wall project.

 There are also other types of retaining walls, from rammed earth to large block cribs.
 Some retaining walls may be more functional than aesthetically pleasing, while some may have to have cantilever supports behind them, which can increase costs.

 Other Cost Factors

 Other factors can affect the cost of a retaining wall.
-Once common factor is the amount of excavation needed for the project and the material that needs to be excavated.
-Removing rock and boulders will be more labor intensive then removing dirt for example.
+One common factor is the amount of excavation needed for the project and the material that needs to be excavated.
+Removing rock and boulders will be more labor intensive than removing dirt, for example.
 The height of a wall can also affect the cost.